 In Hinduism, Goddesses are widely worshiped and celebrated.
 It is because we have realized their divine energy.
-But have we realized the feminine energy around us?
-Our mothers, sisters, friends, teachers, colleagues, or girlfriends?
+But have we truly realized the feminine energy around us?
+That which is also present in our mothers, sisters, friends, teachers, colleagues, or girlfriends?
 It is easier to accept the power of the Goddesses but not the power of women around us.
 Let’s get some insight into this matter.

 What is Feminine Energy?

 The traits of feminine energy are opposite to that of masculine energy.
 It is believed that people who work towards their goals and are passionate about it, exhibit masculine energy.
-Whereas, when someone embraces the flow of life with creativity, beauty, art, and music, he/she is believed to have feminine energy.
-However, it is simply the energy or vibe of a person, and therefore cannot be associated with any of the genders.
+Whereas, when someone embraces the flow of life with creativity, beauty, art, and music, he/she is believed to embody feminine energy.
+However, it is simply the energy or vibe of a person, and therefore should not be associated with any gender.

 But in the historical texts and even today, sometimes the women are more associated with the feminine energy and also forced to pursue this energy.
 Feminine energy can be in men too.
 Both feminine and masculine energies are important to carry on with our individual lives.